se-research/OpenDaVINCI/tutorials/serialreceivebytes/README.rst

         const string SERIAL_PORT = "/dev/pts/20";
         const uint32_t BAUD_RATE = 19200;

-        // We are using OpenDaVINCI's SharedPointer to automatically
+        // We are using OpenDaVINCI's std::shared_ptr to automatically
         // release any acquired resources.
         try {
-            SharedPointer<SerialPort>
+            std::shared_ptr<SerialPort>
                 serial(SerialPortFactory::createSerialPort(SERIAL_PORT, BAUD_RATE));

             // This instance will handle any bytes that are received